 After lunch, I walked through the flower-filled courtyard and gardens of the historic hacienda, which dates back to 1616.

-The second, Azul Historico, opened in a 17th century building a few blocks from the Zocalo in the historic center.
+I've eaten several times at Azul Condesa, the first of the two to open.
+The second, Azul Historico, opened in a 17th-century building a few blocks from the Zocalo in the historic center.

-The first time I dined at Azul Condesa, it was chile season, so I ordered chiles en nogada (stuffed chiles), a traditional dish from Puebla.
+The first time I dined at Azul Condesa was chile season, so I ordered chiles en nogada (stuffed chiles), a traditional dish from Puebla.